grafana/Grafana-Alloy-for-Beginners/README.md

 You should see the panels populated with data, showing the number of logs being sent by Alloy as well as the logs themselves.

 <img width="911" alt="image" src="https://github.com/user-attachments/assets/07d04e94-caa5-4316-92dc-a50ebfdb333a" />

+Expand a log line to view its labels.

+You should see labels "group = infrastructure" and "service = alloy".

 ### Section 2: Collect and transform infrastructure metrics